Singapore: what to expect

 As a small and prosperous city state at a crossroad of international shipping lanes, Singapore is in many ways the odd one out in Southeast Asia.
 You’ll quickly find that it is highly developed, spotlessly clean, and even surprisingly tranquil in places—which are adjectives not so easily used to describe such overwhelming, loud, and (yes…) smelly Asian capitals as Ho Chi Minh City, Manila, or Bangkok.

-Singapore can be a great hub from which to start a larger Southeast Asia trip.
+By the way, Singapore can be a great hub from which to start a larger Southeast Asia trip.
 It has many international flight connections and is not as immediately overwhelming as other entry points like Bangkok.
-But it also makes for a great regional waypoint where you can easily spend a day or two just exploring the city.
+But it also makes for a great regional waypoint where you can easily spend a day or two just exploring the city, and it’s an interesting place to see in its own right.

 Things to do in Singapore